City-of-Helsinki/kuva-feedback-component/.github/ISSUE_TEMPLATE/question.md

 ---

 ## Question
 > Describe your issue.
-Be as precice as possible.
+Be as precise as possible.

 ## Additional context
 > Add any other context about the problem here.
 You may also attach screenshots or links if needed.